Faustin-king/odin-recipes1/README.md

 # odin-recipes1

-This project is about Recipes.
+This is recipes project.
+The skills I have demonstrated in this recipe project is HTML structure, semantic tags, responsive design and how to commit early.